 The Consolidated Grants Program requires that grantees meet certain electronic data reporting requirements for assessment of grant effectiveness.
 Grant agreements require that data be delivered in an electronic format that is consistent with the Surface Water Ambient Monitoring Program data management system.
 No technical support is currently provided to aid grantees in meeting this requirement.
 The web data entry system will address these grant requirements, the intent of SB 1070, and other legislation by providing a data delivery framework to move data from grant projects to the CEDEN data management system.
 The types of data that will be supported by the tools include water quality, toxicity, bacteria, and bio-assessment data records.
 The web-based system is designed to check for errors in data formatting and content.
-The upload system will simplify the process of submitting and sharing data and will support data management system.
+The upload system will simplify the process of submitting and sharing data and will support data transfers from CALFED Watershed grant projects and other programs to the CEDEN data management system.